 Social media bubbles prevent us from hearing other opinions.
 Civil's original narratives inspired by media sources from the Right and Left make it easy to understand what both sides are saying.

-We break down important political topics so you can spend more time teaching.
-Navigate information and media bias with our bipartisan news coverage, Google Slides, and pre-packaged units.
+Spend less time lesson planning and looking for resources.
+Navigate media bias with our bipartisan news coverage, Google Slides, and pre-packaged units.

 Eric Greitens, a Republican candidate for U.S. Senate in Missouri, is facing bipartisan criticism after airing a campaign ad that promoted “RINO (Republicans In Name Only) hunting.”
 Many Republicans and Democrats alike have called out the video, saying it promotes political violence.
 Social media companies reacted quickly, with Facebook removing it while Twitter prohibited users from sharing it, prompting some conservatives to accuse these platforms of political censorship.
 The controversy has reignited questions about Greitens’ candidacy, including if he could cost Republicans an anticipated safe-red Senate seat.